RETURN_TO_INTELLIGENCE

 • Digital platforms must be registered with SAT

-• Real-time data access to Mexican tax authority
+• Real-time data access to Mexican tax authority (daily capture, next-day availability)

 • 5-year data storage with SAT access